 As you can see, the first option sounds more discreet and respectful.

 If you want to speak formally, do not forget to use complex sentence structures (for example, independent clause + at least one adverbial phrase), participial phrases, conditional sentences, etc.

 Each industry has its own specifics, so try to use the appropriate jargon or vocabulary.
 For example, if you work for an accounting firm and check the financial statements of a business, it would be appropriate to say "audit" instead of "check."

-Try to use the specific industry-related words in an official setting and business correspondence - your English speaking skills will not only benefit from this, the person you’re speaking to will also be pleasantly surprised.
+Try to use specific, industry-related words in an official setting and business correspondence — your English speaking skills will not only benefit from this, but the person you’re speaking to will also be pleasantly surprised.

 Avoid Speaking for Yourself